Answered By: Francine May

 What are permalinks and why use them?

 Commonly known as persistent or stable links, permalinks allow reliable access to library materials such as articles, ebooks, ejournals, or databases.
 Some permalinks are also institutionally specific to facilitate authentication.
+Another form of persistent link - DOIs - are discussed in another FAQ.

 Benefits of permalinks:

-• Institution specific: Institutions specific links, such as OpenAthens links, save users the step of having to choose their institution from a list in order to login when off campus or using a VPN or cellular network for access.
+• Institution specific: Institution specific links, such as OpenAthens links, save users the step of having to choose their institution from a list in order to login when off campus or using a VPN or cellular network for access.

 • Useful for sharing: These links are useful if you want to access the resource again, include it in syllabi, reading lists, or share it with others.